adamforgac/odin-recipes/README.md

 # odin-recipes
-Just basic HTML without CSS, nothing new.
+Just basic HTML and CSS, nothing new.
+Doing this just to complete whole Odin Project.